Selenium Python Tutorial for Beginners (Step-by-Step using WebDriver)

 selenium with python tutorial

-In today’s fast-paced digital world, automation has become integral to software testing.
-Selenium is one of the most preferred tools among the various automation tools.
-Selenium is an open-source tool that efficiently lets you automate web applications.
-When combined with Python, which is an easy-to-learn and powerful programming language, Selenium becomes even more effective for testing.
+Selenium in Python is an open-source toolset that efficiently lets you automate web applications.
+When combined with Python, a powerful and easy-to-learn programming language, Selenium becomes even more effective for testing.

 What is Selenium?